RamseyInHouse/scut/docs/content/entries/image-replace.md

     <p>The following image is replacing text:</p>
     <div class="eg-image-replace">This text has been replaced.</div>
 ---

-Include text in the markup but replace it with an image.

 Be warned: you might run into occasional bugs with this method of image-replacement *unless you've also set a `width` on your element.*